sarahkfriday/CPPNArtEvolution/README.md

 4 | 2 | 3 | 1 of the images is used as both a template and pattern
 5 | 2 | 3 |
 6 - up | 1 | 5 - up | Multiple images are used in each pattern

-* Your image will appear in a new window

-## Zentangle Creation

-Images evolved from Picbreeder are used as input to Wave Function Collapse.
-Depending on the number of images selected for Zentangling, images are assigned to be tiles or templates.

 For this project, we have edited InteractiveEvolutionTask, which is implemented by a few other "tasks", such as breedesizer and animationbreeder.
 As a result, these tasks will also have a Zentangle button, but it will not function in those tasks.